Lecture 1. Introduction

 "A large number of features have been lost within the release of OpenFOAM since version 1.3, the code base has shrunk by more than 40%.
 While we understand the lack of technical ability of supporting advanced CFD features, we feel that existing features and specifically large-scale contributions should remain active and developed further.
 Below is a list of main features of foam-extend which are lacking, lost, deactivated or unusable in ESI releases: ..." (followed by a long list of such features)

-So which one should you choose today?
+So, which one should you choose today?
 The answer depends on what you want to do with OpenFOAM.

 - If you are really serious about using OpenFOAM, really value it and maybe a bit concerned about its future, you may try to understand the business doing practices of different groups, how they value OpenFOAM, how they make money out of it, what their future plans about it are, etc., and consider all that information in making your choice.
 If you are new to the world of FOSS, at some point you will notice that software development is not only about computers or programming languages, but it is also about people and sociology.